alanwsmith/bitty/.build-files/v2.0.0/_docs/data-send.md

-Signals to send
+Signals to send when an event fires on an element with the attribute.

-when the component finishes initializing.
-Separate multiple signals with pipes
+Availability: `<[@ config.tag_name @]>` elements: yes - child elements: yes

+A single named signal is set like this:

     data-send="alfa"

+Multiple signals can be set on the same event with a pipe (`|`) separated list

     data-send="bravo|charlie"

-TODO: Note that signals are sent all the way up the document and any component on the page sees them all.
-Any earlier prototype limited signals so they stopped at the component by default with a forwarding mechanism that allowed signals to be seen outside.
-That added complexity to the overall code and the mental model of working with the components themselves.

-The approach is now to send signals all the way to the document root and for each component to have it's listeners attached to the document root.
-That means that if two components try to use the same signal name for different purposes, they'll collide.

-Bitty's goal is to make things easier to build.
-Not to build complex systems.
-In that line, if a collision occurs the solution is to rename one of the signals.
-That's much lower overhead than dealing with limiting and forwarding mechanisms.
+Signals are sent all the way
+to the DOM root.
+Any component on the page has access to all of them.
+If multiple components are on the page they can respond to signals from each other.
+Isolating components from each other is done by ensuring names don't overlap.